Durable Human (2 book series)

-Pediatricians are alarmed that babies and toddlers who spend hours a day on phones, tablets, and around TVs can develop a syndrome of marked behavioral changes that appear similar to autistic-like symptoms.
-The good news: the changes often disappear when the children stop all screen exposure and switch to face-to-face contact, reading, and play with parents, caregivers, other children, and non-electronic toys.
+Pediatricians are alarmed that babies and toddlers who spend hours a day on phones, tablets, and around TVs can develop behavioral changes that are similar to the symptoms of autism.

 Two doctors in France are leading an awareness campaign, which they explain in this video.

 “Screen viewing several hours a day prevents the brain from developing and generates behavior problems and relationship problems,” reports Dr. Anne-Lise Ducanda, speaking also for colleague Dr. Isabelle Terrasse.
-“We decided to make this video to warn parents, professionals, and public bodies of the grave dangers of all screens for children between the ages of zero to four.”

-The doctors had noticed more and more toddlers with unusual changes in behavior.
-Some had stopped responding to their names and speaking words, began avoiding eye contact, and had become indifferent to the world around them.
-Many children lagged behind developmentally for their age and were language delayed.
+Many children had stopped responding to their names and speaking words, were avoiding eye contact, and had become indifferent to the world around them.

-Romanian psychologist Marius Zamfir coined the term “Virtual Autism” to describe the screen-induced syndrome.
-He worries about lack of motivation among children exposed to excessive screen content.
-“Children’s brains are used to getting pleasure without making any effort at all,” he says in this video made for the Romanian public information campaign.
+Zamfir worries that children exposed to excessive screen content may lack a sense of motivation.
+“Children’s brains are used to getting pleasure without making any effort at all,” he says in this campaign video.

 “With the rapid increase in device usage,” concluded the authors, “it is necessary to review the health effects of screen time on infants and to control excessive screen time.”

 Cincinnati Children’s Hospital researchers show evidence in JAMA Pediatrics that young children who spend more than two hours a day on screens have less brain white matter.
-The brain’s white matter aids in thought processing and organization, as well as performing other vital functions.

 “Think of white matter as cables, sort of like telephone lines that are connecting the various parts of the brain so they can talk to each other,” study author Dr. John Hutton told CNN.